isweerasingha/nest-toolkit/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)
 [![NPM Version](https://img.shields.io/npm/v/nextjs-app-toolkit.svg)](https://www.npmjs.com/package/nextjs-app-toolkit)

-Next.js App Toolkit is a command-line interface (CLI) designed to supercharge your Next.js development workflow.
-Eliminate repetitive boilerplate setup and generate feature-rich modules instantly, allowing you to focus on building core application logic.
+Nest.js Toolkit CLI is a command-line interface (CLI) built to accelerate your Nest.js development workflow.
+It removes repetitive boilerplate and lets you generate powerful modules and components instantly, so you can focus on building your application's core features.

 ## Features

-- **Rapid Scaffolding:** Generate entire feature modules, including hooks, services, state management, types, and configs, with a single command.
+- **Rapid Scaffolding:** Instantly generate robust NestJS modules and supporting files with a single command.
-- **Best Practices Included:** The generated code follows modern Next.js App Router conventions, including templates for Server Actions, `revalidateTag` for caching, and React Query hooks.
+- **Best Practices Included:** All generated code follows modern NestJS conventions and project structure.
-- **Type-Safe by Default:** All generated files are TypeScript-based to ensure type safety from the ground up.
+- **Type-Safe by Default:** Every file is written in TypeScript to ensure maximum type safety.
-- **Developer-Friendly:** Provides a simple and intuitive command structure that's easy to remember and use.
+- **Developer-Friendly:** Simple, memorable commands make scaffolding features fast and intuitive.
-- **Extensible Architecture:** Designed to be easily expanded with new generators for components, styles, contexts, and more.
+- **Extensible Architecture:** Easily add new generators for modules, services, decorators, and more as your project grows.

 ---